 GSA is creating a 21st century workplace across government to save money and increase productivity.
-GSA’s overall Total Workplace initiative provides resources and expertise to encourage federal agencies to reduce their office space, foster collaboration, better manage IT spending and increase efficiency.
+GSA’s overall Workplace Strategy provides resources and expertise to encourage federal agencies to reduce their office space, foster collaboration, better manage IT spending and increase efficiency.
 Ultimately, in a time of shrinking budgets, this initiative will save taxpayer dollars and allow agencies to invest more in their missions and better serve the American people.

 Qualifications: Does your Project Qualify for FIT?